 The fitted τ{single} values to the 1c model are plotted over radius for both pitch directions in Fig. 14.
-Cases where the overshoot is smaller than three standard deviations of the filtered signal of the new equilibrium were excluded due to a very high sensitivity on the starting point of the fit.
+Cases where the overshoot is smaller than 3 standard deviations of the filtered signal of the new equilibrium were excluded due to a very high sensitivity on the starting point of the fit.

-For the step to high load, only two radii at the root and two radii near the tip fulfil this requirement, whereas for the step to low load only the tip most radius at 0.95R is excluded.
+For the step to high load, only two radii at the root and two radii near the tip fulfil this requirement, whereas for the step to low load only the tip most radius at 0.95 R is excluded.
 For the radii where values for both pitch directions are available, the step to high load shows higher τ{single} values.
 For both pitch directions, τ{single} is lower than the corresponding τ{single} for the axial inductions.
-We see no connection of this unexpected overshooting behaviour of the tangential induction to the slight rotor speed deviations, which are present between 0s and 0.6s and thus at a time frame up to one magnitude of order higher.
+We see no connection of this unexpected overshooting behaviour of the tangential induction to the slight rotor speed deviations, which are present between 0 and 0.6 s and thus at a time frame up to 1 order of magnitude higher.

-The influence of the small allowed shift in the start of the fit is also investigated.
+The influence of the small, allowed shift in the start of the fit is also investigated.
 For a strict starting point of the fit at t_0 , shown in Fig. 14 as stars, the set criterion of overshoot to noise is fulfilled for only three radii for the step to high load and five radii for the step to low load.
-For the available radii however there are only negligible differences to the shown fit in comparison to the observed spread.
+For the available radii, however, there are only negligible differences to the shown fit in comparison to the observed spread.

 Figure 13.
-Tangential wake induction factor over time for pitch step to high load and low load for the four radii 0.3 R, 0.5 R, 0.7 R and 0.9 R and the fitted exponential decay model with 1 time constant (1c).
+Tangential wake induction factor over time for pitch step to high load and low load for the four radii 0.3, 0.5, 0.7 and 0.9 R and the fitted exponential decay model with 1 time constant (1c).